Eclipses

 In daylight

-Early morning eclipse for NC.
-In progress at moonset/sunrise.
+Early morning eclipse for N.C. in progress at moonset/sunrise.

 Global Map and Info